Leafwing-Studios/asm-docs/docs/signals/decisions.md

 1. Once enough time has elapsed, finish current action.
    1. All effects occur during the time step when actions complete.
-   2. This can be done either by comparing to the system clock or using asynchronous methods (see Key Uncertainties).
+   2. This can be done either by comparing to the system clock or using asynchronous methods (see Uncertainties).
 2. If your current intent is not a need, check each of your needs.
    1. If a need is pressing:
       1. If your current intent is a want, store it as `previous_want` if it is a want.
 This becomes your new intent after the need is complete, but can be overridden in the usual fashion if other needs are still pressing.